skillrepos/copilot-dd/codespace-labs.md

 select * from courses.registrations where year(registration_date) = 2023 and month(registration_date) = 9;
 ```

 14. Ask Copilot to optimize the previous query.
 You can do this via highlighting the query (make sure to highlight the *entire* query), switch to the separate chat interface and entering "/optimize" in the dialog.
-You can Accept or Discard the suggested optimization after that.
+You can choose to replace the query in the original file with the optimized one if you want.
 ```
 /optimize
 ```